 Smart Displays and Tablets

-Smart displays offer the benefits of a tablet and a smart hub speaker rolled into one.
-Along with home automation commands, smart displays also make it easy for seniors to video call their loved ones or view what’s happening outside their home through connected video cameras.
-Smart displays can also be configured with large text, screen readers and other accessibility features to help seniors with disabilities use the device.
+Smart displays combine the features of a tablet and a smart hub speaker into a single device.
+With the help of home automation commands, seniors can easily make video calls with their loved ones or keep an eye on the outside of their homes using connected video cameras.
+In addition, you can configure smart displays with large text, screen readers, and other accessibility features to assist seniors with disabilities in using the device effectively.

 Lost Item Trackers

 Lost item trackers, such as Tile Mates and Apple AirTags, use Bluetooth and GPS technology to help users keep track of their valuables.
-These can be useful for frequently misplaced items, such as a cell phone, a wallet and keys.
-Instead of having to search the home for these items, seniors can pull up an app and see exactly where they left them.
+These can be useful for frequently misplaced items, such as a cell phone, a wallet, and keys.
+Instead of searching the home for these items, seniors can simply open an app and see exactly where they left them.
 Since forgetfulness can increase with age, lost item trackers can save seniors from frustration.

 Federal Resources for Veterans, Seniors and People with Disabilities